Business Acquisition and Joint Ventures in Jacksonville, Orange Park and Daytona Beach

 While a joint venture agreement isn’t exactly necessary, or required under Florida law, it is recommended to have a business transaction such as this to be put into writing, in order to avoid disputes in the future.
 However, under the Statute of Frauds, if the joint venture is to operate for a period longer than one year, both parties will be required to have an agreement in writing.

-Business Acquisition and Joint Venture Legal Representation in the Jacksonville and Orange Park, FL Areas
+Business Acquisition and Joint Venture Legal Representation in the Jacksonville, Orange Park and Daytona Beach, FL Areas

 Prior to forming a joint venture, this business transaction should be carefully considered and the risks weighed from both ends.
 As stated above, all participants will be responsible for all costs, losses, and profits associated with the JV.
 It is also best that, if the JV will occur for longer than a year, that all participants sign an agreement, in writing, stipulating the conditions of the joint venture.
 Our Jacksonville law firm can assist with some of the following concerning joint ventures including: